Travelling (My prejudices page)

 How do you call a person who speaks one language? - American.

-Sweden A lovely country with expensive beer and specialties like Surströmming.
+Sweden A lovely country with expensive beer and specialities like Surströmming.
 That is herring put in a can where it is let to ferment, i.e. you leave it until it is rotten.
 When all food has been exhausted on your North Pole expedition and you're still 500 km away from your next base, there is nothing more delicious than Surströmming.

 Otherwise, definitely the most child-friendly country on earth, restaurants will have special children's buffet and SJ (Swedish Railways) has play-cars for kids on long distance trains.